nextgis/docs_ngweb/source/mapstyles.rst

    Layer properties settings in NextGIS QGIS

 After QML file uploaded click "Create".
-Then the window of QGIS style will open and will look like :numref:`svg_res_style`.
-You can see here already formed TMS link to plug data into external applications.
+Then the window of QGIS style will open and will look like :numref:`svg_res_style` You can see here already formed TMS link to plug data into external applications.

 .. figure:: _static/svg_res_style_en.png